 Upholstery leather hides are tanned in large drums using chromium salts.
 Chrome tanning is preferable to vegetable tanning as the leather remains supple and receptive to color.
 Upholstery hides are then finished using a variety of techniques listed below.
 Natural markings on leather, often called “nature’s signature” may be present on hides and are the sign of fine leather.
 With proper leather care, upholstery leather will remain beautiful for many, many years and will not need replacing like textile and fabric.

-Semi-aniline leather hides are similar to full aniline hides with the addition of a thin layer of matching pigment applied to even out the color.
-The hide is then sprayed with a clear protective top coat giving maximum protection against stains and wear while retaining the natural look and feel of a full aniline leather.
+Semi-aniline leather hides are similar to full aniline hides with the addition of a fine layer of matching pigment applied to even out the color.
+The hide is then sprayed with a clear protective top coat or wax giving protection against stains and wear while retaining the natural look and feel of a full aniline leather.
 While often subtle, natural markings such as healed scars and scratches, insect bites and brands can be present.
-The vast majority of premium upholstery leathers are semi aniline.
+Semi aniline leathers are highly valued and more expensive than standard leathers.

 Pigmented leather has a layer of colorants sprayed onto the hide giving it a rich and uniform color.
 Next, a protective topcoat is applied giving it high resistance to spills, stains, fading, and scratches.
 A pigmented finish can be applied to both full grain leather or corrected grain leather.
-Pigmented leather is the most common type of upholstery leather and when well made, will have a highly durable finish.
+Pigmented leather is by far the most common type of upholstery leather and when well made, has both a soft touch and a highly durable finish.
 Pigmented leather is also used for automotive purposes.
-Leathers (with an ES in the name) in Our Collection are premium pigmented leathers for home upholstery.
+The Essentials, Urban, Market Street & Dakota in Our Collection are examples of premium pigmented leathers for home or auto upholstery.

 Pull-Up is a type of semi aniline leather with a silky wax topcoat added for protection.
 When this leather is pulled or stretched, the waxes cause the dyes to spread giving the hide a two tone or antiqued effect.
 Pull-up leather is commonly referred to as distressed leather as the wax topcoat easily scratches through normal use.
 These scratches will often be absorbed back into the leather and soften over time.
 This look is considered highly desirable for antiques, rustics and high end furniture.
 Pull-up leather is produced on the highest quality full grain leather.